 Books with repetition are a great way to help kids remember words by heart.
 One of my favorite books to read with kids is Brown Bear Brown Bear What Do You See?
 Not only do the kids remember what the book says, but they tend to get so familiar with the words that they can read them on their own.

 It is scientifically proven that music is a key component in learning.
 Music affects our brains in a way that even scientists can’t completely understand.
 But, if you think about it, when you listen to a song, you learn the lyrics much quicker than you word if you just read them over and over.
 Music puts a beat to the words.
 So, using music to teach words is a great way for five year olds to begin to recognize words.
 Here are a few of our favorite color word songs:

 Have the Child Use Pictures to Read the Story

 Many times children will remember a story that was read to them by heart.
 Use that to build reading confidence.
 Ask them to read each page using the pictures and what they remember.
 Point to some of the words they say as they talk about them.
 This will help them to identify the words on the page with the picture.

 Sight words are those tricky little words that give kids a hard time.
 But, if you teach them through games and activities, when they get ready to read on their own, there will already be a good foundation there.
 Here are some games you can play to get them learning new words:

 If you are really adamant about getting your five year old to read words, you may want to look into Reading Patch.
 Reading Patch teaches kids confidence in reading before delving into it making your child a better reader.
 Ultimately, giving kids words in a fun way is key!

 TEACH USING THE READING PATCH

 I hope you try out the Reading Patch and see that you can grow a confident reader!
-Sign up for our 5 days to growing a confident reader to learn more tips too!
+Sign up to try 3 free video reading lessons and to learn more teaching tips too!